-Students who have received an F grade will be reviewed by the SPC.
+Students who have received an F or U grade will be reviewed by the SPC.

-A. The student should be informed by the SPC within two weeks after grades are received at the end of the semester in the Registrar's Office that he/she is on Academic Probation.

-- B. The Associate Dean for Academic Affairs requests a written plan to remediate the failed grade from the course director.
-This plan should be received within one week after the grades are received in the Registrar's Office. - 1.
-The remediation plan may consist of remedial sessions and appropriate examination, and/or specific assignments that satisfy course requirements. - The course director may recommend satisfactory performance on repeat of the course as remediation. - C. The SPC must approve the plan that includes deadline for completion.
-The failed grade must be remediated no later than the end of the following semester. - D. The student will be instructed in their academic probation letter from the SPC to contact the course director for the plan required to remediate any failed courses. - E. Successful completion of the remediation plan will convert the failing grade to a C grade in a letter-graded course and to a Pass with Remediation (PR) grade in a pass/fail graded course.
-The course director may recommend satisfactory performance on repeat of the course as remediation and in this situation, the original F grade will remain on the student's transcript.
-Passing the course when repeated will fulfill the requirement to remediate the previous F grade.
+- A. The student should be informed by the SPC within two weeks after grades are received at the end of the semester in the Registrar's Office that they are on Academic Probation. - B. The Associate Dean for Academic Affairs requests a written plan to remediate the failed or unsatisfactory gradefrom the course director.
+This plan should be received within one week after the grades are received in the Registrar's Office. - The remediation plan may consist of remedial sessions and appropriate examination, and/or specific assignments that satisfy course requirements. - 2.
+The course director may recommend satisfactory performance on repeat of the course as remediation. - C. The SPC must approve the plan that includes deadline for completion.
+The failed or unsatisfactory grade must be remediated no later than the end of the following semester. - D. The student will be instructed in their academic probation letter from the SPC to contact the course director for the plan required to remediate any courses in which an F or U grade was earned. - E. Successful completion of the remediation plan will convert the failing grade to a C grade in a letter-graded course and to a Pass with Remediation (PR) grade in a Satisfactory/Unsatisfactory graded course.
+The course director may recommend satisfactory performance on repeat of the course as remediation and in this situation, the original F or U grade will remain on the student's transcript.
+Passing the course when repeated will fulfill the requirement to remediate the previous F or U grade.